10 Ways to Prevent Discipline Problems

 None of us like dealing with discipline issues.
 It’s just not fun, and it’s certainly not why we decided to be teachers.
 But, none the less, it certainly comes with the territory.

 Have you noticed, though, that while some classrooms seem to be overrun with problems others seem to have very little?
 This doesn’t happen by accident.
-Well-managed classrooms have a minimum of discipline issues because the teacher has done a tremendous job of intentionally preventing them.
+One of the best classroom management strategies is to prevent problems from happening in the first place.

 So if you feel like your day is constantly being hijacked by discipline issues, take a look at these suggestions for you how you can start preventing them.